Telangana Gaddar Film Awards

-The Telangana Gaddar Film Awards (TGFA), also referred to as Gaddar Telangana Film Awards, are annual film awards instituted in 2025 by the Government of Telangana to honour excellence in Telugu cinema.
-They are presented through the Telangana Film Development Corporation (TFDC) and recognize both recent films and works from earlier years following the state’s formation.
+The Telangana Gaddar Film Awards (TGFA) are annual film awards presented by the Government of Telangana instituted in 2025.
+The awards are named after the Telugu poet and balladeer Gaddar.
+They are presented through the Telangana Film Development Corporation (TFDC) and recognise excellence in Telugu cinema in the years following the formation of the state of Telangana in 2014.
+These awards replace the Nandi Awards presented by the erstwhile Government of Andhra Pradesh.